Weather, Safety, Security and School Alerts

 School Delays, Cancellations, and Early Dismissals

 The Superintendent will make the decision to cancel school, delay the start time, or dismiss classes early if conditions are deemed dangerous to students and staff.
 We will announce delays in start times and cancellations as early as possible, but not later than 6 a.m.
-Parents or guardians may choose to keep their children at home if they are concerned about weather conditions while school is in session however you must notify your student’s school.
-The absence will be recorded as excused.
+Parents or guardians may choose to keep their children at home if they are concerned about weather conditions while school is in session.
+Please notify your student’s school and your absence will be recorded as excused.

 How Weather Delays and Cancellations are Determined

 All Story County school superintendents use a variety of factors when determining whether to delay or cancel school.
 The safety of students, staff, and parents is a priority when making these decisions.
 We take into consideration travel conditions, as well as students who may have to walk and/or wait for the bus.
 Some of those factors include:

 - Timing of impending winter storm

 - Travel conditions that include blowing and drifting snow.

 - Wind chill threshold as determined by the National Weather Service.
 We use a fifteen-minute threshold as a gauge when making decisions.